dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ## What happens if my subscription is canceled?

 When your subscription is canceled because of too many failed renewal attempts, we'll immediately notify you by email, and the services DNSimple provides will stop.
-[This support article](/articles/what-happens-if-i-stop-paying) explains what you can expect in this situation.
+[This support article](/articles/what-happens-if-i-stop-paying) explains what to expect in this situation.

-Keep in mind even if your subscription is canceled, you can always [reactivate it](/articles/reactivate-subscription).
+Keep in mind, even if your subscription is canceled, you can always [reactivate it](/articles/reactivate-subscription).